Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Drow Naming Conventions and Linguistic Patterns

-Understanding drow naming conventions helps create authentic characters that feel at home in the Underdark.
+Understanding drow naming conventions helps create characters that feel at home in the Underdark.
 For a broader look at how different D&D races approach naming, see our D&D naming conventions by race reference guide.
 Their names reflect both their elven heritage and their descent into darkness.

 Personal Name Structure

-- Soft consonants with harsh endings: Names blend melodic elven sounds with sharp, hissing elements
+Soft consonants with harsh endings: Names blend melodic elven sounds with sharp, hissing elements

-- Apostrophes common: Used to mark family connections (Do'Urden, Baenre)
+Apostrophes common: Used to mark family connections (Do'Urden, Baenre)

-- Z, X, and V sounds prevalent: These harsh consonants distinguish drow from high elves
+Z, X, and V sounds prevalent: These harsh consonants distinguish drow from high elves

-- Male names often end in -en, -ar, -or: Shorter and less elaborate than female names
+Male names often end in -en, -ar, -or: Shorter and less elaborate than female names

 House Names and Titles

-- House names indicate status: Noble birth grants automatic social standing
+House names indicate status: Noble birth grants automatic social standing

-- Earned titles replace house names: Exiles and rogues adopt descriptive surnames
+Earned titles replace house names: Exiles and rogues adopt descriptive surnames

-- Religious titles common: Priestesses use titles like Yathrin or High Priestess
+Religious titles common: Priestesses use titles like Yathrin or High Priestess

-- Military ranks significant: Weapons Master, Captain, Commander
+Military ranks matter: Weapons Master, Captain, Commander

-- Magical designations important: Archmage, House Wizard, Master of Sorcere
+Magical designations important: Archmage, House Wizard, Master of Sorcere

 Pronunciation Guidelines